The Psychology of Cyberspace by John Suler, Ph.D. - Online Continuing Education Articles | |

 The third approach is to conceptualize cybertherapy as an overarching framework for understanding the therapeutic elements of different communication channels.
 For any particular client, a communication environment is created based on an understanding of how he or she could benefit from the various features of the five dimensions - as well as whether the client could benefit from some type of group activity or from online mental health information and interactive software.
 These features and resources can be combined and modified in a variety of ways to address the needs of different clients and the changing needs of a particular client.
 Each of the five dimensions accentuates a certain aspect of psychotherapy.
 Some of these aspects may have been neglected or overlooked in more traditional forms of clinical work.
 In a sense, computer-mediated communication deconstructs psychotherapy (as it deconstructs relationships in general), not only revealing its elemental qualities, but also offering the opportunity to isolate, control, and combine those qualities.
 Most notable is the ability to regulate:

-- the temporal boundary and pacing of the therapeutic interaction, including the degree of spontaneity and the "zone for reflection"
+- the temporal boundary and pacing of the therapeutic interaction, including the degree of spontaneity and the "zone for reflection"- how much of the therapeutic encounter can be stored and reviewed

 - the visual, auditory, and textual components of the interaction, including the resulting degrees of anonymity, intimacy, disinhibition, and transference, as well as the resulting emphasis on cognitive (text) and emotional (sensory) processes